michaelbrewer/aws-lambda-quickstart/README.md

 ## Backend service

 - Builds a layer for the different cookiecutter templates.
 (NOTE: This will be limited for what we can bundle)
-- Webservice includes a number of parameters:
+- Webservice includes a number of parameters for the aws lambda powertools templates:
   - `name`: defaults to `hello-world`, is the name of the project
-  - `runtime`: defaults to python3.9, is the laguage runtime version (could also support typescript via nodejs)
+  - `runtime`: defaults to python3.9, is the language runtime version (could also support typescript via nodejs)
+  - `architecture`: defaults to `x86_64`, is the CPU architecture (can also be `arm64`)
   - `memory`: defaults 512, is the memory size of the lambda
   - `timeout`: defaults to 30, is the timeout of the lambda
   - `trigger`: defaults to `rest-api`, is the type of service calling the lambda function (could also support `s3`)